Michelle is wearing the 'Scoop Tee' in lilac.

-Amelia is wearing the 'Bamboo Workout Tee' in white and grey and the 'Classic Maternity Leggings' in black.
+Amelia is wearing the 'Bamboo Workout Tee' and the 'Classic Maternity Leggings' in black.

 4. Mastitis (blocked and infected milk ducts) is a common breastfeeding issue amongst new mothers, and it can be painful.
 Avoid pressure on the breast by wearing clothing that is loose and comfortable.

 5. Wear a supportive bra.
 The incidence of mastitis is approximately 20% in the first six months after birth.
 One of the causes of mastitis is milk stasis, or restricted milk flow, which may be a result of too much pressure on a part of the breast, and that stops the milk flowing freely through the duct.
 Under-wired bras are best avoided - especially in the early months of breastfeeding - as they can put pressure on milk ducts and prevent sufficient drainage of milk, thus increasing the risk of blocked ducts and mastitis.
 Cadenshae's nursing sports bras are extremely supportive, comfortable, and come in a wide range of sizes and styles to suit different shaped women, but most importantly, they fit well and do not have an under-wire meaning less pressure is placed on the breast.
 No under-wire reduces the risk of blocked ducts and mastitis.
 Cadenshae bras are my recommended choice for breastfeeding mothers.